 - Wiring diagram

-- Practice makes perfect - its best to practice on low quality/spare parts to get a feel for your soldering equipment.
+- Practice makes perfect - it is best to practice on low quality/spare parts to get a feel for your soldering equipment.
 Its not the end of the world if you burn out a pot or make a complete hash of things but it saves you having to buy the components again.

 - Soldering iron - Keep your soldering iron clean and tinned throughout the process.
 The key to a good solder connection is heat transfer and this is only possible with a clean tip.
+Brass shavings/wool works well.

 - Tinning - As well as your soldering iron tip, take the time to tin the lugs of pots and switches, the back/side of the pots and the ends of the wire you will be using.
 Tinning the components makes for a better and more solid electrical and mechanical connection.